Mastercard and Delivery Hero partnership fuels innovative consumer experiences in MENA

-(MENAFN- Bashir Mraish ) Amman – Jordan 13/09/ 2023: Mastercard’s strategic partnership with Delivery Hero, the world’s leading local delivery platform, continues to fuel the growth of the ecommerce in the Middle East and North Africa (MENA) region.
+(MENAFN- Weber Shandwick) Riyadh, Saudi Arabia - 13 September 2023: Mastercard’s strategic partnership with Delivery Hero, the world’s leading local delivery platform, continues to fuel the growth of the ecommerce in the Middle East and North Africa (MENA) region.

 Since announcing a large-scale collaboration aimed at digitalizing Delivery Hero’s payment chain in 2020, the two companies have seen the number of transactions through its platforms more than double.
 Over the past three years, Mastercard has been partnering with Delivery Hero to facilitate seamless payment acceptance across its operating entities in MENA, while adding value for consumers across millions of transactions.